-Use twine or yarn to create a hanging loop to attach at the back of the head.
-Then create a bow with some ribbon, position it on the back of the angel and hot glue it there.
+Use twine or yarn to create a hanging loop to attach at the back of the head, then create a bow with some ribbon, position it on the back of the angel and hot glue it there.

 You can find some other resources listed on my Keepsakes Roundup post HERE.
 You can also find a link to download some printable tags that you can attach to any keepsakes you make in remembrance of an Angel Baby.

-I hope this crochet angel ornament can bring just a fraction of some comfort to someone experiencing a loss.
+I hope this crochet keepsake angel ornament can bring just a fraction of some comfort to someone experiencing a loss.

 Copyright protected.
 You may not redistribute pattern after purchase or publish any part as your own including photos.
 If sharing online you must link back to this original post.
 You may sell finished products and if possible, reference back to this pattern and/or give credit to Simply Hooked by Janet as the original designer.